AI assistant — not human

 | System & Info Integrity (SI) | 7 | Microsoft Defender suite, Sentinel threat detection, anti-malware, patch management via Intune | 6/7 |

-Controlled Unclassified Information (CUI) is the core data type that CMMC Level 2 protects.
-Proper CUI handling in Microsoft 365 requires a layered approach: identification, classification, protection, monitoring, and evidence collection.
+Controlled Unclassified Information (CUI) is the main data type that CMMC Level 2 safeguards.
+To handle CUI properly in Microsoft 365, you need a layered approach.
+This includes:

 Deploy Microsoft Purview sensitive information types (SITs) to automatically detect CUI patterns in documents, emails, and Teams messages.
 Create custom SITs for organization-specific CUI formats (contract numbers, project codes, technical drawing identifiers).
 Configure trainable classifiers for document types that contain CUI but do not match pattern-based detection.